MasoniteFramework/docs/masonite-orm/orator-to-masonite-orm.md

 This guide will explain how to move from Orator to Masonite ORM.
 Masonite ORM was made to be pretty much a straight port of Orator but allow the Masonite organization complete creative control of the ORM.

+Orator has since been abandoned and Masonite needed a good ORM to keep fresh features and security up to date with the ORM.

 Before moving your project over to Masonite ORM please keep in mind some features are not _\(_at least currently_\)_ ported over from Orator.
 These are features that may be ported over in the future.

+This list is a continuously evolving list of features and anything we develop will be removed from the list.
+These features are planned but not yet finished.

 Currently these features are:

 * through relationships (HasOneThrough, HasManyThrough, etc)

-## Config
+# Config

 The configuration dictionary between Orator and Masonite ORM is identical.
 The only difference is that Masonite ORM requires a `config/database.py` file whereas Orator was optional and needed to be explicitly specified in several places like commands.